 But Djokovic was able to convert break chances in each of the next two sets, and then for a third time at 5-5 in the final set to serve out the match.

 Djokovic still didn't have an easy time as Murray quickly earned two break points in the final game.
 But a forehand smash and a service winner erased the danger before a pair of errors from Murray ended the match.

 "The last two minutes of the match probably is what decided it," Murray said.
 "He broke from 15-40, and then I had 15-40 next game and didn't break.
 So that was the moment that decided the match."

-Murray has had a breakthrough season.
+Murray has had a breakthrough season this year.
 He became the first British man since 1938 to reach the Wimbledon final, and soon after won the Olympic gold medal by beating Roger Federer on the same grass at the All England Club.

-The Scot's biggest win, however, came in September when he became the first British man since Fred Perry in 1936 to win a major tennis title with the victory over Djokovic at the U.S. Open.
+Murray's biggest win came in September when he became the first British man since Fred Perry in 1936 to win a major tennis title with the victory over Djokovic at the U.S. Open.